tbroadley/gpt-2-github/README.md

 GITHUB_ACCESS_TOKEN=[GitHub access token]

-OWNER=[owner of the repos you want to scrape comments from] REPOS=[comma-separated list of
-USER_LOGIN=[user whose comments you want to scrape] SINCE=[yyyy-mm-dd date from which to start scraping comments]
+OWNER=[owner of the repos you want to scrape comments from] REPOS=[comma-separated list of repos you want to scrape] USER_LOGIN=[user whose comments you want to scrape] SINCE=[yyyy-mm-dd date from which to start scraping]
 ```

 4. Run `node scrape-comments.js > comments.txt`.
 This will create a file called `comments.txt` containing the scraped comments.